Page Refresh AI

 Pick one URL, not a whole batch.
 Open the page, confirm that the topic still deserves attention, and note the likely edits before running a page-level audit.

 If you need the longer workflow, use how to prioritize content refreshes.
-If you already know the page, use the content refresh tool to inspect it before editing.
+If you already know the page, run a single URL audit before editing.

 Frequently asked questions